 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- utilize the classical algorithm design techniques for discrete problems.
+- can apply the classical algorithm design techniques for discrete problems.
 These techniques include greedy algorithms, dynamic programming, graph traversal and network flow.

-- recognize new problems that are amenable to the techniques they learned in this course, and design new algorithms for similar problems.
+- can recognize new problems that are amenable to the techniques learned in this course, and design new algorithms for similar problems.

-- prove correctness of algorithms and to analyze the running time of algorithms.
+- can prove correctness of algorithms and analyze the running time of algorithms.